Where to Stay

-The hotel’s Mystical Machu Picchu program showcases the site in all its spiritual ancient Incan glory.
+The hotel’s Mystical Machu Picchu 6-hour program showcases the site in all its spiritual ancient Incan glory.
 The Sumaq acquired permission to use a sacred site, La Roca Sagrada, to replicate a cleansing ceremony, the Haway, that had been a requirement centuries ago for those visiting the holy city.

 The sacred site is a loooong climb to a location twice as high up the mountainside as the village.
 Willko chants, calling upon the Sun God to release his energy.
 He sprays fine mists of herbal and floral waters, fanning participants with condor feathers as they line up against the sacred rock and are cleansed of negative energy.
 And isn’t that a good way to start married life?

 Walking carefully back down the mountainside to the Sun Gate, one of the entrances to the village, Alicia, the Sumaq’s private guide, takes over.
 She explains the history of the village, how it began, how it might have ended, who built it, how life was lived in its stone enclosures, how the edifices constructed of massive stone blocks lie perfectly on top of each other, as they have for centuries, serving as temples to give worship to the gods.
 The Temple of the Condor, Temple of the Sun, Temple of the Puma and Temple of Pachamama are visited.